phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_extensions.rst

 Extensions API compatibility
 ----------------------------

 Extensions are very sensitive to 5 major factors.
-If they dont fit, the extension wont load into PHP and will be
+If they don't fit, the extension won't load into PHP and will be
 useless:

     * PHP Api Version